MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharing-reports.md

 For items shared with direct access, the report contains one row for each user / item combination.
 SharePoint groups are shown in the report, but not individual users inside them.

-For items shared with a link, the report contains a row for each signed-in user who has used the link or has been sent the link through the sharing dialog box.
+For items shared with a link, the report contains a row for each signed-in user who has used the link or has been sent the link through the sharing dialog.
 Links emailed directly that haven't been clicked, and *Anyone* links are not included in the report.

 The report contains the following columns: